Otite-Git/CI-CD-Project-using-AWS-CodeBuild--and-S3-for-Terraform-Script-Automation/README.md

 ## **Project Overview**

-This project demonstrates how create a CodeBuild project that automatically applies your Terraform scripts whenever I commit changes in the GitHub repository.
-I'll also create a CodeBuild project that automatically builds any Docker image and push it to the Docker Hub repository.
+This project consists of AWS CodeBuild creation that automatically applies Terraform scripts whenever a commit changes is made in the GitHub repository.
+The Terraform script will be using an EC2 instance and create an S3 bucket to as a means of CI/CD automation to also deploy a HTML website.

 ## **Tools used**